energywebfoundation/iam-org-creator/README.md

 ## FAQ

-Frequently asked questions and their answers will be collected here.
+Frequently asked questions and their answers will be documented here.